puppetlabs/task-modules/README.md

 # Task Modules

-This repository provides some task modules for getting started with Puppet tasks.
+This repository provides a control repo with a collection of task modules for getting started with Puppet tasks.
 The tasks in this module can be used both with `bolt task run` on the command line and in Puppet Plans.
 This repository also contains a few utility functions for use in plans.

 ## Installation and usage

-Clone out this repository and use its path as the `--modules` path for bolt.
+Configure this repository or a fork as your r10k control repo or clone and run `r10k puppetfile install` command.
+If using with bolt set the `--modulepath
-If you want to use modules from the Forge in addition to these modules use `puppet module install <module-name> --modulepath=<this repo>`
+$INSTALL_LOCATION/site:$INSTALL_LOCATION/modules` to add these module to the modulepath.

 ## Usage